A Piece of the Action (Star Trek: The Original Series): Plot

 The Federation starship USS Enterprise has been ordered to Sigma Iotia II, where the exploratory vessel Horizon was reported missing 100 years earlier.
-The ship receives a message from Bela Oxmyx, a native Iotian, who promises information about the Horizon and invites the crew down to the planet.
+The ship receives a message from Bela Oxmyx (the surname is also shown as Okmyx, in the episode), a native Iotian who promises information about the Horizon and invites the crew down to the planet.
 First Officer Spock notes that their interference in the planet's development could violate the Prime Directive, but Captain Kirk points out that the Horizons arrival a century ago would have already contaminated the culture.
 Kirk, Spock, and Chief Medical Officer Dr. McCoy transport to the planet.

 They find themselves in a city fashioned after an American city of the 1920s, and some of the residents appear to be gangsters carrying Tommy guns.
 Oxmyx's men escort the landing party to his offices; en route, they observe a drive-by shooting that kills one of their escorts, but the other continues on as if nothing had happened.
 They arrive at Oxmyx's office, where Oxmyx orders his men to make a retaliatory attack against a rival gang led by Jojo Krako.
-Spock discovers an Earth book, Chicago Mobs of the Twenties, published in 1992, and determines it was left by the crew of the Horizon.
+Spock discovers an Earth book, Chicago Mobs of the Twenties, published in 1992, and he determines it was left by the crew of the Horizon.
 The Iotians have modelled their entire society on "The Book", which they regard with near-religious reverence.
 Oxmyx demands the Enterprise crew supply his gang with "heaters" (phasers, which was also American crime underworld slang for handguns), and when Kirk refuses, threatens to kill them.
 The landing party is held while Oxmyx uses a communicator to repeat the demand to Chief Engineer Scott.

-Kirk distracts their guards by intruding on their poker game and teaching them the fictitious game of "fizzbin", allowing Spock and McCoy to overpower them.
-McCoy and Spock flee to a radio station to contact the Enterprise and transport back to the ship, while Krako's men capture Kirk.
+Kirk distracts the Iotian guards by belittling their poker game and teaching them the fictitious game of "Fizzbin", allowing Spock and McCoy, plus Kirk, to overpower the men.
+Kirk orders McCoy and Spock to flee to a radio station to contact the Enterprise then transport back to the ship, while Kirk attempts to fix the violent situation on the planet resulting from the Federation’s previous visit.
+But Krako's men immediately capture Kirk.